Trust Layer & Stack Boundaries

 Vendor names are receipts, not the product.

 Each service earns a clear job.
 The connected tools are not the moat.
-CREATE SOMETHING owns the specialized workflow: what gets connected, what runs, what pauses, what stops, and what the operator receives.
+CREATE SOMETHING owns the operating boundary around the workflow: what connects, what runs, what pauses, what stops, and what the operator receives.

 Cloudflare